Dear Wally, I am interested in selling this flatware set so I am submitting a description and three photos for your appraisal.

 Common trade terminology: Dirilyte Flatware, gold tone flatware, bronze flatware.

-Selling tips: If your considering selling this on eBay, I’d sell it with the box because it takes a great picture with the box.
+Here are my Selling tips: After conducting your Dirilyte flatware appraisal.
+If your considering selling this on eBay, I’d sell it with the box because it takes a great picture with the box.
 You may want to consider taking some pictures of it against a purple or blue background which looks great against gold.

 In most cases, I believe it would be beneficial for your to give the prospective buyer a link to this page.